Baalbek city, inhabited since the 3rd millennium BC, is located in the northern Bekaa plain at the crossroads of oriental and occidental influences.

 Being at the center of strategic trade routes, surrounded by fertile lands with year-round flowing rivers, the city’s unique and important location was rewarded by the construction of colossal temples complex, characterized by a blend of Hellenistic-Roman architecture with oriental design and effects.

-Baalbek houses 5 main temples, all of which were built between the end of the 1st Century BC and the 3rd Century AD, all while noting that most of the temples were never finalized.
+Baalbek houses 5 main temples, all of which were built between the end of the 1st Century BC and the 3rd Century AD, noting that most of the temples were never finalized.

 The Temple of Mercury